 Prerequisite: Grade of "C" or higher in AST 1023 Automotive Electrical Systems.
-Offered in fall semester of odd years.
+Offered in spring semester.
 The student will study hydraulic system diagnosis and repair including master cylinder, fluid lines and hoses, valves, drum brakes, disk brakes, anti-lock brake systems, and power assist units.
 Lab is designed to allow students sufficient hands-on application to perform practical work in applying theory learned in lecture classes.
 Students will be assigned vehicles to repair in a manner designed to provide adequate practical application in all areas of automotive repair.